maronin/SoundMixer/README.md

+#NO LONGER ACTIVE
+Refer to [EZDJ](https://github.com/maronin/EZDJ/tree/master) instead.
+All future updates will be there.

 ##Description

 This is a project that was inspired by wanting to share music with my friends while I played video games with them.
 This application is written in C# and uses an open source audio and MIDI library called [NAudio](https://naudio.codeplex.com/).